FriendsOfSymfony/FOSElasticaBundle/README.md

 Here we created a "website" index, that uses our "default" client.

-Our index is now available as a service: `foq_elastica.index.website`.
+Our index is now available as a service: `fos_elastica.index.website`.
 It is an instance of `Elastica_Index`.

 #### Declare a type

 Elasticsearch type is comparable to Doctrine entity repository.

-    foq_elastica:
+    fos_elastica:
         clients:
             default: { host: localhost, port: 9200 }
         indexes: